-We build support for investments in epidemic preparedness as a partner of the Resolve to Save Lives initiative.
+We build support for government investments in epidemic preparedness.

 We draw on our extensive experience conducting health-focused advocacy campaigns around the world as we work with local partners to:

-- Educate and engage political decision-makers about the importance of epidemic preparedness funding.
+- Engage political decision-makers about the need to prioritize epidemic preparedness.

-- Develop political strategies to address bottlenecks affecting the allocation and spending of epidemic preparedness funds.
+- Develop political strategies to remove bottlenecks affecting the allocation and spending of preparedness funds.

 Where we work: